Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Replace me with banner image of some kind
 {{% /notice %}}

 ## **What is this game about?**

-[placeholder_name] is a Single player First-Person bullet hell game which tasks the player with one goal:
+Eternal Descent is a Single player First-Person bullet hell game which tasks the player with one goal:

 Survive the onslaught of enemies long enough until the path to the next level is opened.

-Enemies will come out in waves which the player will need to deal with before the next wave spawns, stacking with enemies still present from previous waves which can quickly snowball into a chaotic mess.
+Enemies will come out in waves which the player will need to deal with before the next wave spawns, enemies form previous waves will stay in the arena if they are dealt with in time so the player will have to continuously stay on top of clearing enemies or they risk being overwhelmed.

 There will be 9 total levels, each representing a layer of hell from Dante's inferno literature.
 1. [Limbo](./level_1)